zhanglaboratory/zhanglaboratory.github.io/content/_index.md

       text: |
         Our laboratory represents a unique convergence of **high-volume clinical surgery** and **advanced translational science**.

-        Led by **Dr. Jian Zhang**, an Associate Chief Physician with over **radical surgeries** for gastric and colorectal cancer, our team is dedicated to solving clinical challenges through multi-omics discovery and nanomedicine innovation.
+        Led by **Dr. Jian Zhang**, an Associate Chief Physician **specializing in the treatment of gastrointestinal tumors**, our team is dedicated to solving clinical challenges through multi-omics discovery and nanomedicine innovation.
     design:
       columns: '1'
       background: